 The Master of Engineering program prepares graduate engineers for advanced professional practice, by completing graduate-level coursework and an optional project.
 The MEng degree is not the usual route to the PhD program, but those who have earned a MEng degree are not barred from applying, although we highly recommended that MEng students who might eventually wish to apply to the PhD program complete a project to demonstrate their research abilities.

-- For a program of ten courses, at least six must be taken from MIE.
-For a program of seven courses plus a project, four courses must be taken from MIE.
+- For a program of ten courses, at least six must be taken from MIE (no equivalence).
+For a program of seven courses plus a project, four courses must be taken from MIE (no equivalence).

 - Students may take courses outside of MIE, please click here and please see Course Enrolment under Procedures for more information.